pieter-edelman-nictiz/hl7-fhir-validator-action/README.md

 Additionally, two parameters are control to steer the automation process:

-* allow-level: The level from which issues are considered not fatal (0 = error, 1 = warning, 2 = information).
-If issues below the specified level occur, this action will fail.
+* fail-at: The level at which issues are considered fatal (error, warning or information).
+If issues at this level or more grave occur, this action will fail.
-* verbosity-level: Only show issues at this level or lower (0 = error, 1 = warning, 2 = information).
+* verbosity-level: Only show issues at this level or more severe (error, warning or information).